 Back in 2013, I wrote about the various types heaters that Practical Sailor has examined.
 Our most recent full-blown product test involved small electric space heaters, but past reports have also looked at wood-burning, pot-belly stoves, diesel heaters like the Wallace stove/oven, modular air-heating systems like Espar and Webasto, and gas heaters that run on liquefied petroleum (LPG).
-In the December 2015 issue of Practical Sailor we revisited the venerable Dickinson Propane Fireplace, a compact LPG heater that has been around for decades, with some small improvements over the years.
+In the December 2015 issue of Practical Sailor we published a long-term test report on the Dickinson Propane P9000 Fireplace, a compact LPG heater that has been around for decades, with some small improvements over the years.
 Although compact, the Dickinson is part of a relatively complex LPG system, requiring special precautions during installation.
 The use of LPG to generate an open flame also raises certain safety concerns while in use, as with an LPG stove.

 The American Boat and Yacht Councils Standards and Technical Reports for Small Craft offers explicit guidance on LPG systems like the Dickinson.
 In addition to following the ABYC guidelines and any guidelines provided by the manufacturer, you will also want to consider the following tips from Frye:

 - A proper propane locker housing the regulator and shut-off solenoid, and providing overboard drainage for any gas leakage, is a must.
 Alternatively—though less desirable—cylinders can be mounted above decks, so long as the gas flow path is overboard and not into the cockpit or any locker.

 - A cut-off solenoid connected to cabin gas sensors and a control panel is required.
 Our test boat, a catamaran, has a sensor in each hull, near the appliances; these must be as low as practical.